torvalds/linux/Documentation/trace/tracepoints.rst

 ==================================
-Using the Linux Kernel Tracepoints
+Using the GNU/Linux Kernel Tracepoints
 ==================================

 :Author: Mathieu Desnoyers

-This document introduces Linux Kernel Tracepoints and their use.
+This document introduces GNU/Linux Kernel Tracepoints and their use.
 It provides examples of how to insert tracepoints in the kernel and connect probe functions to them and provides some examples of probe functions.